 For a truly spectacular ocean experience, you’ll also want to check out Thunder Hole.
 Here, the ocean comes into a small inlet and makes a thundering crash as it hits the waves and sprays into the air.

-If your kids are older and adventurous, they’ll probably love the cliff-hugging hikes of the Beehive and Precipice trails, where there are sections where you need to hold onto iron railings.
+If your kids are older and adventurous, they’ll probably love the cliff-hugging hikes of the Beehive and Precipice trails, where there are sections you need to hold onto iron railings.

 For an easier stroll, head over to Ocean Path or take the loop around Jordan Pond.